cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 Laboratory and computational experiments studying chemical kinetics have several motivations, including...

-- Determining reaction mechanisms; proposed mechanisms can be validated and tested.
+- Determining reaction mechanisms; hypothesized mechanisms can be validated and tested.
-- Determining rate-determining steps, the reaction step that controls the overall reaction rate.
+- Finding rate-determining steps, the reaction step that controls the overall reaction rate.
-- Finding equilibrium: the concentrations that represent reaction equilibrium and how quickly equilibrium is reached.
+- Measuring equilibrium: at what concentrations is reaction equilibrium reached and how quickly is that state reached.

 ## Calculating reaction rates
 In a system of $N$ chemical species undergoing $M$ *elementary* reactions, the reaction rate of species $i$, $f_i$, is computed by